 Occurrence

-Thale cress is an erect annual, rarely biennial weed, native on cultivated ground, bare places, on banks, walls, rocks, and waysides throughout Britain.
+Thale cress is an upright annual, rarely biennial weed, native on cultivated ground, bare places, on banks, walls, rocks, and waysides throughout Britain.
 It occurs sporadically as a garden weed and is frequent in poached grassland.
 Thale cress also occurs on roadsides and railways.
 In early surveys of Bedfordshire and Norfolk it was usually well distributed and was associated with light loams and sandy soils.
 According to some studies, it is abundant on dry, stony and usually acid soils.
 However, others studies suggest it is absent from acidic soils and prefers a soil pH range of 6.0 to 8.0.
 Thale cress does not occur on wetland.

 Individual plants vary in response to the environment but populations also differ due to simple genetic mutations.
 The short life cycle and small growth habit have made it the ideal plant for genetic research.
 It is perhaps ironic that much of the GM technology that has led to the development of herbicide tolerant crops is based on the relatively simple genetics of this otherwise insignificant weed.